 PINK = Begin Firestorm while targeting Jaw Smokeskin.

 Pre-casting Enchantments: Covering your most desired Enchantment you wish to maintain with a lesser desired enchantment, to help preserve the skill bonus from being stripped by Shatter Enchantment.
-This can be achieved by casting the skill you wish to keep last.
-(Example if you wish to keep Aura of Restoration, cast Healing Breeze before hand.)
+This can be achieved by casting the skill you wish to keep first.
+(Example if you wish to keep Aura of Restoration, cast Healing Breeze after.)
 Most widely referred to as pre-prot/ench.

 Point 1: Patrol 1 will begin walking to shrine, so utilize their route to your advantage by allowing them between the 2 white dots as illustrated.
 This staircase offers the perfect choke point to maximize your damage across the field.
 The second Charr boss will follow into the grouping.
 At this time it's best to pop the Imp out, as he will always lead with Fireball (L19 Imp has 13FM, resulting in -98 Fireball's, damage varies from armor) to help finish that group.